 - If the donor agrees to ID-release, SellmerDiers will disclose the donor’s identifying information to the donor child after which the donor child can make contact him-/herself.

 - If the donor agrees to anonymous contact – and if requested by both the donor and the donor child – SellmerDiers will facilitate the contact between them.

 - The donor child will be required to sign an agreement to not share any of the donor’s identifying/contact information with other donor children and to accept that the donor may not be regarded as the donor child’s legal father.
 SellmerDiers reserves the right to deny access to the donor’s identifying information if the donor child does not sign the agreement.

-- A small administration fee must be paid by the donor child in 18 years to cover the costs of facilitating contact between the donor child and the donor and of determining whether the donor child is a result of donor sperm from that donor (possibly DNA test).
+- A small administration fee must be paid by the donor child to cover the costs of facilitating contact between the donor child and the donor and of determining whether the donor child is a result of donor sperm from that donor (possibly DNA test).

 - If the donor refuses ID-release and any anonymous contact, the donor will remain unknown to the child, and it will not be possible to obtain any contact or additional information about the donor and his identity at any time.
 The donor cannot be contacted by the recipient or the donor child.

-- Nor will the donor’s identity or any additional information of the donor be disclosed if the donor has died before the donor child has turned 18, and the donor therefore is unable to make a decision.
+- Nor will the donor’s identity or any additional information of the donor be disclosed if the donor has passed away before the donor child has turned 18, and the donor therefore is unable to make a decision.

 For more information, please read Donor Rights, and other law matters and our Terms of Agreement.